dannyhope/uxbrighton/_posts/2009-08-11-august-triple-bill.md

 Rob’s talk involves a 1 hour sneak peak into HFI’s ‘Psychology, Emotion & Trust’ training course, normally only available for paying customers.
 Rob Gillham is a Project Director at Human Factors International (HFI), the world’s largest UX consultancy with offices in UK, US, Germany, India, China and Singapore.

-##Audience Participation Eye tracking demo
+## Audience Participation Eye tracking demo – Rebecca Gill

 After the talks we'll be cracking open the beers (and wine and snacks) for an eye tracking demo from the Bunnyfoot crew.